-The canals.
 You can get easily lost wandering around the canals.
 But it is the best thing that can happen to you in Amsterdam.
-In fact the city is relatively small and the central part even smaller.
-At every corner there are boards with street’s names and if you still can’t get the right direction you can always ask the locals.
+In fact, the city is relatively small and the central part even smaller.
+At every corner, there are boards with street’s names and if you still can’t get the right direction you can always ask the locals.
 They are extremely kind and all speak English.

-Jordaan district.
-It’s the most artistic districts in Amsterdam and it is filled with art galleries, small boutiques and cozy restaurants.
-Exactly what a woman traveler will enjoy.
+It’s the most artistic districts in Amsterdam and it is filled with art galleries, small boutiques and cosy restaurants.
+Exactly what a woman traveller will enjoy.
 You can spend a whole morning wandering the streets of Jordaan and even when you get tired of walking will not want to leave its boundaries.
 Instead, have a break for coffee or short lunch.

-Artis Royal Zoo.
-This one is must to see in Amsterdam.
-The zoo is famous with its exotic species and large variety of animals (more than 900!).
+This one of the must-see places in Amsterdam.
+The zoo is famous for its exotic species and a large variety of animals (more than 900!).
 If you travel with kids, be aware that you will need one whole day for this visit.
 In late October most of the animals are still outside so you will have the chance to see zebra, giraffe and the sweetest little penguins.

-Amsterdam by night.
 Amsterdam is beautiful during the day but you should see it during the night.
 It’s romantic and adventurous, full of life and promises.
-Not matter if you enjoy visiting the coffee shops (that sell everything but not coffee 🙂 ) or like me enjoy just wandering the streets, you will see other face of Amsterdam.
+No matter if you enjoy visiting the coffee shops (that sell everything else but not coffee) or like me enjoy just wandering the streets, you will see other faces of Amsterdam.
 It is safe to walk around, even in the Red Light District.
 However, traveling ladies, you will feel more comfortable if you are accompanied by a male friend in this district.

-Windmills village Zaanse Schans.
-It is a small village with working windmills that represents the tradition of windmills in Netherlands.
+It is a small village with working windmills that represents the tradition of windmills in the Netherlands.
 This is the best and most convenient day excursion that you can have outside of Amsterdam.
 You can get there by taking bus 391 from Amsterdam Central Station.
 The trip takes 40 minutes and the one-way ticket costs 5 €.
 With a car is a really short ride.

 The Rijksmuseum – one of the largest and most interesting art museums of the word!